Bassanthossamxx/REMS-Backend/docs/rents_api_documentation.md

 - The API now prevents overlapping rents.
   - A unit cannot have two rents whose date ranges overlap.
   - A tenant cannot have overlapping rents across different units.
+- On updates, overlap is checked only when you change unit, tenant, rent_start, or rent_end.
 - The unit must be available when:
   - Creating a rent (current status must be Available).
   - The requested rent period includes today.